centrahq/api-documentation/source/guides/plugins/stripe-checkout.md

 This means that the `POST /payment` needs to happen after the address has been inserted and after products have been decided.
 If the customer wants to modify their information or the cart, another `POST /payment` must be made after this is done.
 The reason we cannot modify it from Centra's side whenever the cart is modified is because the session-data coming back from Stripe to launch the Stripe Checkout contains all payment information inside the session-data for launching the Stripe Checkout itself.

 If the customer tries to trick the checkout, by opening another tab to modify the cart, as soon as Centra gets the server notification call from Stripe, it will mark the order as "Payment mismatch" and set the order to "Hold".
 This is to prevent the order from ever being fulfilled if the payment amount does not match between the order and the payment from Stripe.

-### Webhooks

-The Stripe-Checkout needs its own Webhook set up in Stripe.
-If the Webhook URL is not set up, no order will be completed when using Stripe Checkout.

 ### Set up